-export to Solidworks.
+Schematic and PCB is sent to Design1 for adjustment of external component placement and 3D modelling of the PCB.
+Design may move some internal parts without regard to any electrical considerations in order to get the external part placement to export to Solidworks.
 Design will also add drawing numbers to the schematic and PCB and add those to the file name to bring them to company standard.

-- 9. The Design Department will work with the Product Originator on the final placement of external parts.
+Design will work Product Originator on the final placement of external parts.
 Substantial movement may occur from the original positioning by the Engineer.
-There may even be addition and deletion of features and the Engineer may have to revise the block diagram and schematic.
-Beware the Feature Creep5. - 10.
-Once external parts are placed, the layout goes back to the Engineer.
-Engineer should set all external parts to "Glued" in place. - 11.
+There may even be addition and deletion of features and the Engineer may have to revise the schematic.

+- 8. Once external parts are placed, the layout goes back to the Engineer.
+Engineer should make all external parts are "Glued" in place. - 9.
 The Engineer shall then place internal parts where they make most sense electrically and route the PCB.
 This includes copper pours and everything else required electrically.
+There must be no errors on the reports between the PCB and schematic when doing a Comparison on Pads Layout Link unless absolutely unavoidable and documented.

+1 Design is the physical design/3D modelling area.
+At the time of writing that is the SolidWorks operator.

-There must be no errors on the reports between the PCB and schematic when doing a Comparison on Pads Layout Link unless absolutely unavoidable and documented. - 12.
-The board will then be sent to the Design Department for cleanup of the documentation layers on the PCB and all the documentation around the PCB on the layout if that is in their area of competence.
-Engineers time should not be wasted on making the board pretty.
-The person doing the cleanup must ensure that all component reference numbers will be visible after the board is assembles.
-As well, no printing should be over top a via as much as possible. - 13.
-Engineer is then to review the layout and release it back to the Design Department. - 14.
-If competent to do so, the Design Department is to create the gerber files for board production.
-As well the Design Department is to also create a documents with BOM and assembly instructions.
-Engineer input may be required where part attributes are vague. - 15.
+- 10. The board will then be sent to Design for cleanup of the documentation layers on the PCB and all the documentation around the PCB on the layout. - 11.
+Engineer is then to review the layout and release it back to Design - 12.
+Design is to create the gerber files for board production.
+Design is to also create a blueprint document with BOM and assembly instructions.
+Engineer input may be required where part attributes are vague. - 13.
 Engineer is to use a Gerber viewer to approve the Gerbers for release.

-5The Feature Creep is that nasty creature that wants to keep adding new features to a product in development requiring the whole process start from the beginning over and over.
-Thus causing budgets and deadlines to get totally blown out of the water.
-Best fought by a strong manager who wants to get the product out the door (generating revenue) with the suggested new features reserved for the next upgrade of the product.
-Do not let the perfect stand in the way of the good (and revenue)